-The Internal Medicine Clinic of the North Estonia Medical Centre is made up of eight centres:
+The Internal Medicine Clinic of the North Estonia Medical Centre is made up of seven centres:

 Centres of the Internal Medicine Clinic of North Estonia Medical Centre employ more than 600 persons.

 The Internal Medicine Clinic was established in 2002 as a part of North Estonian Medical Centre.
 The predecessor of the clinic was the Internal Medicine Clinic of former Mustamäe Hospital.
-Formerly, Dr Ruth Sepper, Dr Arvo Mesikäpp and Dr Toivo Laks have been in charge of the clinic, with Mare Leppik as the head nurse.
-At the moment the Clinic is managed by the Head of Clinic, Dr Merike Luman, Head Nurse Nadežda Doronina and the secretary Kadri Lagrekül.
+Formerly, Dr Ruth Sepper, Dr Arvo Mesikepp, Dr Toivo Laks and Dr Merike Luman have been in charge of the clinic, with Mare Leppik, Nadežda Doronina and Piret Mülner as the head nurse.
+At the moment the Clinic is managed by the Head of Clinic, Dr Pille Mukk and the head nurse Reena Loit.

 We represent a higher level of therapy for patients requiring both scheduled and emergency treatment by providing help for the Entire population of Estonia as well as patients outside from Estonia.
 We consider the cooperation we enjoy with the other clinics in the Medical Centre very important.
 Our study and research potential is considerable.